amandabee/CUNY-Digital-Praxis-Seminar/syllabus.md

 * learn how to develop new skills independently.

 ## Requirements and Structure
-Weekly Class Sessions: This is a praxis-based course, so most of our class sessions will be devoted to team meetings, project work, informal and formal presentation, and consultations with Graduate Center Digital Fellows.
+Weekly Class Sessions: This is a praxis-based course, so most of our class sessions will be devoted to team meetings, project work, informal and formal presentations, and consultations with Graduate Center Digital Fellows.
 Weekly readings may be assigned based on need.
 Students are expected to be working every week on their projects and project plans.

 ## Progress Reports and Social Media Presence
 Each team will produce at least one public, process-oriented project report each week, to be posted on our shared course blog and tagged with a project-specific tag.
 Reports should catalogue project activities, discuss the progress that's been made, explore tricky problems, reach out to the general public with questions, and cultivate interest in the project.